sin101/MemoryAPP/README.md

 This repository contains a small prototype of a personal content manager based on the accompanying specification.

 ## Key Features
-- Stylized card illustrations generated from text prompts
+- Stylized card illustrations generated from text prompts or offline art-deco patterns
 - Force-directed graph view with draggable, persisted node positions
 - Browser clipper that captures page selections with screenshots, stores them as card illustrations, and queues clips offline